omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

 JARs in the templates)

-TODO pelda: "[] make new project dependent on this one" checkbox TODO pelda: "Name of examples folder", "Name of source" folder TODO Util: hasMethod(), hasField(), instanceof(), newInstance()
+TODO pelda: "[] make new project dependent on this one" checkbox TODO Util: hasMethod(), hasField(), instanceof(), newInstance()

 TODO check: BeanWrapper cannot access inherited methods? (e.g. toString())